100-m/nx.digital/doc/project_life_cycle.md

 * Nx-pack updated with reporting data (Disclaimer, funds characteristics)

 ## Sprint
-During this phase developper will:
+During this phase, developers will:
  * Create the PDF Reporting of the factsheet

 ##  Definition of done